 http_server.req_endtimingmillisecond

-This is the duration it takes Document Engine to process the HTTP request and respond.
+This metric reports how long Document Engine takes to process an HTTP request and send the response.

 TagDescription